 Celebrate Life Iowa is an experienced Iowa funeral home specializing in affordable cremation and funeral services in Waukee.
-As a trusted Waukee, Iowa funeral and cremation provider we promise to provide the best customer care and service with the guaranteed lowest cost.
+As a trusted Waukee, Iowa funeral and cremation provider we promise to provide the best customer care and service at the guaranteed lowest cost.
 Our company offers a wide range of cremation products and the most affordable cremation in Waukee, Iowa.

 We approach every family with the highest level of care and dignity.
-With years of experience, family owned, locally Iowan owned, you can count on Celebrate Life Iowa to deliver top quality cremation services at a price that you can afford.
+With years of experience, family-owned, locally Iowan-owned, you can count on Celebrate Life Iowa to deliver top-quality cremation services at a price that you can afford.
 Financing your cremation services is an option as well.

 If you are looking for a simple cremation provider in Waukee to honor a life lived, Celebrate Life Iowa Funeral & Cremation Care is here to assist you.

 We gladly bring the service right to your own home and make pre-planning or planning cremation services as comfortable as possible.
 Call us today, and plan for tomorrow.